seangray-dev/FEM-Social-Media-Dashboard/README.md

 ### Useful resources

 - [Accesbile Option/Toggle Switch](https://codepen.io/SaraSoueidan/pen/jpBbrq/) - This helped me for accessibility reasons.
-I really Sara;s approach and will use it going forward.
+I really Sara's approach and will use it going forward.

 ## Author